These Sticky Root Beer BBQ Ribs are going to be a hit at your BBQ! A sweet, sticky bbq sauce coats these ribs for a finger licking, delicious meal!

-- Mix the ingredients together for the dry rub then season the ribs on both sides, using all or most of the dry rub.
+- Mix the ingredients together for the dry rub and season the ribs on both sides, using all or most of the dry rub.

 - Place the ribs on a baking sheet lined with foil, then cover the sheet pan with foil on top.

 - Bake the ribs in the oven for 2 – 2 1/2 hours until tender.
 Remove from the oven and set aside until ready to grill.